akhilsaini/aws-csa-2017/README.md

   - Security groups, Network ACLs, Route Tables can span subnets/AZs.
   - Each subnet is always mapped to an availability zone.
 1 subnet = 1 AZ.
   - Only one internet gateway per VPC.
 [Trick question – improve performance by adding Gateway – just not possible].
-  - Security groups are stateful.
-Network ACLs are stateless.
+  - Security groups are stateful(No need to define inbound and outbound traffic seperately.
+Just define the inbound and same states will be used for outbound as well.
+Network ACLs are stateless(Need to define inbound and outbound traffic seperately).

 By default, how many VPCs am I allowed in each AWS Region? == 5.
 Typical Private IP address ranges – not publically routable.